UCL-ARC/condenser-mkdocs/docs/end_user_guide/ssh.md

 ## Getting a Certificate

-### Web Interface

-You can quickly generate a new certificate without using the command line.
+You can quickly generate a new certificate through the web interface.
 The Portal will generate a new key and signed certificate.
 This certificate will be valid for 7 days.
 You can only have *one* active certificate at a time using this method.
 If you need multiple certificates, please use the CLI option below.